 hey, i'm atrey desai.

-I am a third-year undergraduate student double majoring in Computer Science and Linguistics with a minor in Korean Studies at the University of Maryland.
+I am a third-year undergraduate student studying computer science and linguistics with a minor in korean studies at the University of Maryland.

-I am fortunate to be advised by Professor Rachel Rudinger and Professor Jordan Boyd-Graber .
+I am fortunate to be advised by Professors Rachel Rudinger and Jordan Boyd-Graber.

 research